 Would you like to buy a new machine or upgrade your current equipment but are unsure how to finance it?
 Why not consider leasing – easy, affordable, and tax beneficial!

 Here you can get a quick quote; you may be surprised at how economical it can be.
-As well as your main equipment, if you purchase a whole package from us then you would be eligible for discounted special prices!
+As well as your main equipment, you can add your consumables and training too!

 Once you have decided on your wish-list and repayment period, applying couldn’t be easier.
 We are happy to work with any finance provider you choose, but we regularly work with some very good finance providers, all reputable companies with great rates and friendly service!

 However, it is always worth shopping around for the best deal for your requirements.
 If you would like to make an enquiry or application, you can contact any of them direct:

 If you purchase through a finance provider your order amount would be exactly the same as if you bought with cash or card – we don’t charge any extras, we don’t take commission and you get exactly the same equipment, guarantee and service!
 However, please note that you will pay interest and charges to the leasing company so always check the agreement so you know what you will be paying.

 Please always ensure you read your agreement thoroughly as it will be a legally binding agreement with the leasing company.

 To see our machine prices, have a look at our Professional Machines